-In 2009, Legal Outreach established “PACT” (Pathways to Achievement and Community Transformation), an all-male version of our Law and Justice Institute designed to address the growing achievement and outlook gap facing Black and Latino boys from underserved communities.
+In 2009, Legal Outreach established “PACT” (Pathways to Achievement and Community Transformation), an all-male version of our Summer Law Institute designed to address the growing achievement and outlook gap facing Black and Latino boys from underserved communities.
 The PACT program was created to achieve the following:

 - INSPIRE – Provide opportunities for participants to envision themselves in legal and other professional careers.

 - PREPARE – Enhance critical academic skills (reasoning, writing, critical thinking, and public speaking), instill discipline, and promote the development of study habits that will enable participants to fulfill their academic potential.

 - SUPPORT – Create systems of mutual support and accountability among like-minded minority boys that will keep them on track to achieving their goals.

 Each year, Legal Outreach recruits rising 9th grade Black and Latino boys to participate in PACT.
 PACT students are immersed in stimulating professional activities that open their minds to the educational and career possibilities that exist.
 Students explore the criminal justice process through a class taught by law students, interact daily with lawyers and other professionals, visit a variety of legal institutions, take weekly law-school-like exams, and participate in a mock-trial competition before sitting judges.
 Each activity allows the rising ninth graders to see themselves in a different light and discover new pathways for the future.
 At the end of the five-week program, having gained a newfound confidence in their ability to achieve their academic and career goals, PACT participants are invited to join Legal Outreach’s four-year College Bound Program.